TheHerowither/UrsinaGameEngineRevamp/README.md

 ])
 ```
-This will create an executable named "b.exe" in the dist folder, which has the scene you built in it, just that you yet cannot move the camera in the build.
+This will create an executable named "{name}.exe" in the dist folder, which has the scene you built in it, just that you yet cannot move the camera in the build.

 # Notes: